-An event is a highly visible time for your brand, a rare opportunity to have this much face time with clients and prospects, and a great opportunity for them to grow in their loyalty to you.
-No matter someone’s starting point of brand loyalty this event is an opportunity to level-up.
+An event is a highly visible time for your brand; a rare opportunity to have this much face time with clients and prospects and a great opportunity for them to grow in their loyalty to you.
+No matter the starting point of a client’s brand loyalty, this event is an opportunity to level-up.
 For example:

 Creative Alternatives to Surveys

-Surveys are helpful...but are a bit stale and people would often rather be talking or getting another drink than handwriting paragraphs of feedback.
-And click through rates on your post-event survey will remain low, even with tantalizing raffles prizes on offer for completion.
+Surveys are helpful, but they’re a bit stale and people would often rather be talking or getting another drink than handwriting paragraphs of feedback.
+Click through rates on your post-event survey will remain low; even with tantalizing raffle prizes on offer for completion.
 Soup tastes best when it’s hot, no?
 So let’s find ways to get quality feedback while your audience is still at the event.

-Creative event feedback is so important that we’ve written about this elsewhere on our blog, and are constantly adding new ideas to our wheelhouse.
+Creative event feedback is so important that we’ve written about this elsewhere on our blog, and we’re constantly adding new ideas to our wheelhouse.

 Here are a few of our current favorite ways to get creative feedback:

-- Pair up feedback people are eager to give feedback you need -- Use your event app to push a quick survey like “how’s the food?” alongside “how can we improve your experience with our company?”
+Pair up feedback people are eager to give with feedback you need.
+Use your event app to push a quick survey like “how’s the food?” alongside “how can we improve your experience with our company?”

-- Be sure push polls are quick and easy to answer -- people won’t type out long responses from a mobile device, but they will press a button for 1 to 5 on a simple spectrum.
+Be sure push polls are quick and easy to answer.
+People won’t type out long responses from a mobile device, but they will press a button on a simple spectrum from 1 to 10 .

-- Have roundtable discussions with a member of your company at each table to take notes and facilitate questions.
-Even better, do this at “dine around town” small dinners on the night one of a multi-day conference
+Have roundtable discussions with a member of your company at each table to take notes and facilitate questions.
+Even better, do this at “dine around town” small dinners on night one of a multi-day conference.

 This feedback board was for a 1,200 person nonprofit boot camp for which we designed cards that invited attendees to say what they were inspired to do as a result of the day’s events.
 The results were fantastic, and everyone benefitted from this simple exercise.